-I’ve spent countless hours searching for good-quality online therapy.
-While many online therapy platforms focus on cash-pay clients and often charge huge sums, Grow Therapy is a platform that connects clients to qualified in-network therapists.
-Grow Therapy earned 4 out of 5 stars overall during our independent review because they offer a wide range of services and work with many insurance plans.
-Grow Therapy offers therapy and psychiatry services for kids, teens, adults, and couples.
-Grow Therapy has over 15k therapists and is in-network with many insurance plans.
-Cash-pay rates range from $75 – $250+ per session, depending on the provider.
+While many online therapy platforms focus on cash-pay clients, often charging huge sums, Grow Therapy connects clients to qualified, in-network therapists.
+It offers therapy and psychiatry services for kids, teens, adults, and couples.
+Grow Therapy has over 15k therapists and is in-network with tons of insurance plans, including some Medicaid and Medicare.
+Cash-pay rates range from $75–$250+ per session, depending on the provider.

 Pros & Cons:

-- Can see kids & teens, adults, and couples
+- Services for kids & teens, adults, and couples

 - Many filters available to search for a provider